shopware/docs/products/paas/build-deploy.md

 ## First deployment

 The first time the site is deployed, Shopware's command line installer will run and initialize Shopware.
-It will not run again unless the `installer/installed` file is removed. **Do not remove that file unless you want the installer to run on the next deploy.**
+It will not run again unless the `install.lock` file is removed. **Do not remove that file unless you want the installer to run on the next deploy.**

 The installer will create an administrator account with the default credentials.